StuartJO/GenerativeNetworkModel/README.md

 et voilà!
 You have rerun all the analysis!
 Yayyyy

 You may want to use this code for your own data.
-Use the runGenTopoMdl.m as a template, as I used this as a wrapped for all my topological model.
+Use the runGenTopoMdl.m as a template, as I used this as a wrapper for all my topological models.
 Essentially all you need is a) a number of connectomes for a number of subjects arranged in a cell (adjs), a final distance matrix to evaluate the model with (A_dist, code currently assumes only a single A_dist applies to all networks but you could have individualised ones)), and finally a distance matrix to run the model with (if not using a growth model, this will be the same as A_dist).

-The following scripts will require editing to work with your own data:
+The following scripts will require editing to work with your own data if you want to go that far:

 runGenTopoMdl.m
 runGenPhysMdl.m